11 The Fungi Kingdom

 Figure 9: Sporangiospores.
 This micrograph shows the release of spores from a sporangium at the end of a hyphae called a sporangiophore.
 The organism is a Mucor sp.
 Fungus, a mold often found indoors. (credit: modification of work by Dr. Lucille Georg, CDD; scale-bar data from Matt Russell)

-Because fungal cells are haploid, before sexual reproduction and meiosis begins, union of these haploid cells must occur.
-During sexual reproduction, two mating types called “+” and “-” will unite and fuse together.
+Because fungal cells are haploid, before sexual reproduction and meiosis begin, a union of these haploid cells must occur.
+During sexual reproduction, two mating types called “+” and “-” will unite and fuse.
 When both mating types are present in the same mycelium, it is called homothallic, or self-fertile.
 Heterothallic mycelia require two different, but compatible, mycelia to reproduce sexually.

 Although there are many variations in fungal sexual reproduction, all include the following three stages (Fig 8).
 First, during plasmogamy (literally, “marriage or union of cytoplasm”), two haploid cells fuse, leading to a dikaryotic stage where two haploid nuclei coexist in a single cell.
 During karyogamy (“nuclear marriage”), the haploid nuclei fuse to form a diploid zygote nucleus.
 Finally, meiosis takes place in the gametangia (singular, gametangium) organs, in which gametes of different mating types are generated.
 At this stage, spores are disseminated into the environment.